victorchall/EveryDream2trainer/doc/TWEAKING.md

 The AdamW optimizer is the default and what was used by EveryDream 1.0.
 It's a good optimizer for stable diffusion and appears to be what was used to train SD itself.

 AdamW 8bit is quite a bit faster and uses less VRAM.
-I currently do recommend using it for most cases as it seems worth the tradeoff.
+I currently **recommend** using it for most cases as it seems worth a potential tradeoff in speed.

     --useadam8bit ^

+## Sample prompts

+You can set your own sample prompts by adding them, one line at a time, to sample_prompts.txt.
+Or you can point to another file with --sample_prompts_file.

+    --sample_prompts "project_XYZ_test_prompts.txt" ^

+Keep in mind a lot of prompts will take longer to generate.
+You may also want to adjust sample_steps to a different value to get samples left often.
+This is probably a good idea when training a larger dataset that you know will take longer to train, where more frequent samples will not help you.

+    --sample_steps 500 ^